bxirvxine/qgis-basics-historians/README.md

 Files used in this guide:

-The accompanying files contain a historical map and a dataset of historical locations.
+The accompanying files contain a dataset of historical locations.
 You will use these files throughout the guide to create the example map.

 Workflow
 1) Install and use QuickOSM to obtain reference geographical data.
-2) Add a historical map to QGIS and georeference it against modern geographical data.
+2) Install open source reference geographical data.
 3) Import historical location data from a CSV file.
 4) Join additional information to the location data.
 5) Style and label the map.